biicode/docs/c++/installation.rst

 .. _proxy_configuration:

-Connect throught a proxy server
+Connect through a proxy server
 --------------------------------

 Set an environment variable "HTTPS_PROXY" with your proxy server address.